 Who Can File a Wrongful Death Lawsuit in Georgia?

-Under Georgia law, only specific people can file a wrongful death lawsuit.
-The primary person who is eligible is the deceased person’s spouse, who can either file the wrongful death lawsuit on their own behalf or on behalf of themselves and the children of the deceased who are under 18.
+Under Georgia law, only specific people can file a claim.
+The primary person who is eligible is the deceased person’s spouse, who can either file the lawsuit on their own behalf or on behalf of themselves and the children of the deceased who are under 18.
 Either way, Georgia law entitles the surviving spouse to at least one-third of the authorized compensation.

 If the deceased person didn’t have a surviving spouse, then surviving children can file a claim.
 If the person wasn’t married and had no children, then surviving parents can file a wrongful death claim.

 Otherwise, an official representative of the person’s estate can file a wrongful death claim, and any damages recovered will be distributed to surviving next of kin.

 What Do You Have to Prove in a Wrongful Death Case?

 Not every fatality is deemed a wrongful death.
 The phrase “wrongful death” is a legal term, which means that certain conditions have to be proven for courts to consider this type of lawsuit.
 Examples of fatalities that might be classified as wrongful deaths include those caused by auto accidents, defective or dangerous products, medical malpractice, and direct and intentional acts like murder.

 To prove that a fatality should be considered a wrongful death, you must demonstrate: